 Nutritional analysis has traditionally been completed in a laboratory using well-established techniques involving glassware and reagents.
 Known as wet chemistry, this gives the most accurate results.
 However, it can still be affected by poor sampling techniques and takes longer to carry out.

-With the requirement for ever faster answers and the development of understanding how nutrition and diet directly affect animal welfare and productivity, the technique of Near Infra Red Spectroscopy (NIRS) was developed for nutritional analysis.
+With the requirement for ever faster answers and the development of understanding how nutrition and diet directly affect animal welfare and productivity, the technique of Near Infrared Reflectance Spectroscopy (NIRS) was developed for nutritional analysis.

 This technique scans a silage sample and using a series of calibrations, produces a set of nutrient values for that sample.
 This method is described as wet or fresh NIRS.